VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 06-26
+    For the report feature, we'll use react-native-maps: npx expo install react-native-maps

 ### 06-25
     Refactored categories to show postcards instead of custom cards.
     Fixed categories screen logic when navigating other cities.